 Like many popular cocktails, the Flaming Dr. Pepper shot has competing origin stories.
-The Ptarmigan Club in Bryan, Texas (located near Texas A&M University) and the Gold Mine Saloon in New Orleans both claim to have invented it in the 1980s.
-It’s difficult to imagine such a unique drink popping up around the same time, in two different places, but so it goes sometimes with cocktail lore.
+The Ptarmigan Club in Bryan, Texas (located near Texas A&M University), and the Gold Mine Saloon in New Orleans both claim to have invented it in the 1980s.
+It’s difficult to imagine such a unique drink appearing around the same time, in two different places, but so it goes sometimes with cocktail lore.

 Acclaimed bartender and gin-maker Simon Ford provides this recipe and notes that the Flaming Dr. Pepper is one of his favorite guilty pleasure drinks.
 To make it, you simply add amaretto to a shot glass, top that with overproof rum and light the liquid on fire.
 Carefully drop the two-part shot into a pint glass half-filled with beer to extinguish the flame, and drink up.
 It is customary to consume the contents quickly, as this isn’t what you’d call a sipping cocktail.

-Easy as it may be to make, the Flaming Dr. Pepper is one drink that’s perhaps best left to the professionals, provided you’re sitting across from an experienced barkeep.
+Easy as it may be to assemble, the Flaming Dr. Pepper is one drink that’s perhaps best left to the professionals.
 If you do choose to make it yourself, watch your eyebrows and stash a fire extinguisher nearby.
-Nothing ruins a good party faster than a fire.
+Nothing ruins a good party faster than a blaze.

 Watch Now: How to Make a Flaming Dr. Pepper Shot